Characters: Kantai Collection Three

 - Zettai Ryouiki: Both Littorio and Roma wear a partially stripe-patterned pair.

 - Born Lucky: She starts with above average luck due to having survived the war.

-- Meaningful Rename: She was originally named after the Lictor, which were symbolized with the fasces.
+- Please Select New Ship Name: She was originally named after the Lictor, which were symbolized with the fasces.
 As the fasces was a symbol and namesake of fascism, when Mussolini was kicked out of power, she had to be renamed to something else, thus "Italia".

 - Born Unlucky: She's the first major warship to be sunk by a guided bomb attack after one of the Fritz-X radio guided bombs launched by the Germans struck one of her magazines.
 The force of the explosion was so powerful it blew her number 2 turret clear off of it's mountings off the ship, which is why her damaged artwork is missing a turret.